dotnet/docs-maui/docs/deployment/performance.md

 Images are some of the most expensive resources that apps use, and are often captured at high resolutions.
 While this creates vibrant images full of detail, apps that display such images typically require more CPU usage to decode the image and more memory to store the decoded image.
 It is wasteful to decode a high resolution image in memory when it will be scaled down to a smaller size for display.
 Instead, reduce the CPU usage and memory footprint by creating versions of stored images that are close to the predicted display sizes.
 For example, an image displayed in a list view should most likely be a lower resolution than an image displayed at full-screen.

 In addition, images should only be created when required and should be released as soon as the app no longer requires them.
 For example, if an app is displaying an image by reading its data from a stream, ensure that stream is created only when it's required, and ensure that the stream is released when it's no longer required.
-This can be achieved by creating the stream when the page is created, or when the [`Page.Appearing`](xref:Microsoft.Maui.Controls.Page.Appearing) event fires, and then disposing of the stream when the [`Page.Disappearing`](xref:Microsoft.Maui.Controls.Page.Disappearing) event fires.
+This can be achieved by creating the stream when the page is created, or when the <xref:Microsoft.Maui.Controls.Page.Appearing?displayProperty=nameWithType> event fires, and then disposing of the stream when the <xref:Microsoft.Maui.Controls.Page.Disappearing?displayProperty=nameWithType> event fires.

-When downloading an image for display with the [`ImageSource.FromUri`](xref:Microsoft.Maui.Controls.ImageSource.FromUri(System.Uri)) method, ensure the downloaded image is cached for a suitable amount of time.
+When downloading an image for display with the <xref:Microsoft.Maui.Controls.ImageSource.FromUri(System.Uri)?displayProperty=nameWithType> method, ensure the downloaded image is cached for a suitable amount of time.
 For more information, see [Image caching](~/user-interface/controls/image.md#image-caching).

 ## Reduce the visual tree size

 Reducing the number of elements on a page will make the page render faster.
 There are two main techniques for achieving this.
 The first is to hide elements that aren't visible.
-The [`IsVisible`](xref:Microsoft.Maui.Controls.VisualElement.IsVisible) property of each element determines whether the element should be part of the visual tree or not.
+The <xref:Microsoft.Maui.Controls.VisualElement.IsVisible> property of each element determines whether the element should be part of the visual tree or not.
 Therefore, if an element isn't visible because it's hidden behind other elements, either remove the element or set its `IsVisible` property to `false`.

 The second technique is to remove unnecessary elements.
-For example, the following shows a page layout containing multiple [`Label`](xref:Microsoft.Maui.Controls.Label) elements:
+For example, the following shows a page layout containing multiple <xref:Microsoft.Maui.Controls.Label> elements:

 ```xaml
 <VerticalStackLayout>